Sublattice mixing in Cs$_2$AgInCl$_6$ for enhanced optical properties from first-principles: Results and Discussion

-A screening of various atoms for sublattice mixing has been done by calculating the band gap first using generalized gradient approximation (PBE).
-For pristine Cs$_2$AgInCl$_6$, the band gap using PBE xc functional comes out to be 0.95 eV.
-Further, to see the effect of spin-orbit coupling (SOC) in this material, we have also calculated the band gap using PBE+SOC, which gives a value of 0.93 eV.
-This implies that SOC has insignificant effect on the electronic properties of Cs$_2$AgInCl$_6$.
-This corroborates with the fact that it does not contain any heavy element like Pb or Bi, where some significant effect of SOC is expected in the electronic properties of such materials~\cite{pooja-prb}.
-Therefore, we have ignored the effect of SOC in our further calculations as the atoms we have considered for substitution are not heavy elements.
-However, the band gap is highly underestimated by PBE xc functional due to the well known self interaction error.
-Therefore, we have further performed the calculations using more advanced hybrid xc functional HSE06 for those mixed sublattices, where in comparison to pristine, the band gap was reduced (see Figure~\ref{fig_stable}a,~\ref{fig_stable}b, and Table S1).
-The calculated value of band gap for Cs$_2$AgInCl$_6$ is 2.31 eV, which is in good agreement with previously reported theoretical value, but still underestimated in comparison to the experimental value (3.3 eV)~\cite{doi:10.1021/acs.jpclett.6b02682}.
+A screening of various atoms for sublattice mixing has been done by calculating the band gap first using generalized gradient approximation (PBE) and, subsequently, with inclusion of SOC.
+The respective band gaps as obtained for pristine Cs$_2$AgInCl$_6$ are 0.95 eV and 0.93 eV, implying insignificant SOC effect on its electronic properties.
+Also, as per existing literature, SOC has negligible effect in Ag/In~\cite{C7MH00239D,doi:10.1021/acs.chemmater.9b00116} and Au~\cite{PhysRevApplied.13.014005,doi:10.1021/acs.chemmater.6b01348} based double perovskite (see Fig. S3).
+Therefore, we have ignored the effect of SOC in our further calculations.
+However, the band gap is highly underestimated by PBE xc functional due to the well-known self-interaction error.
+Therefore, we have further performed the calculations using hybrid xc functional HSE06 for those mixed sublattices, where in comparison to pristine, the band gap was reduced (see Fig.~\ref{fig_stable}(a),~\ref{fig_stable}(b), and Table S2 in SI).
+The calculated value of band gap for Cs$_2$AgInCl$_6$ is 2.31 eV using default exact Fock exchange of 25\%, which is in good agreement with previously reported theoretical value, but still underestimated in comparison to the experimental value (3.3 eV)~\cite{doi:10.1021/acs.jpclett.6b02682}.
+We have also validated that the band gap becomes 3.19 eV on increasing the exact Fock exchange parameter to 40\%.
+Despite the proximity of this value to that of experiments, it can be drastically changed for the systems having defects (substitution of different elements), and determining it accurately is not possible without the experimental inputs.
+In view of this, we have used the default 25\% exact Fock exchange parameter for our study assuming this will give atleast the correct trends.
 In case of Cu(I) and Au(I) substitutional alloying at Ag site, the band gap is reduced by $\sim$ 0.8 eV, having a value of 1.51 eV and 1.54 eV, respectively.
+On the other hand, in case of substitution of M(III) at In site, it does not have much effect on reduction in band gap.
+Only Co(III) and Ir(III) substitutional alloying are able to reduce the band gap from 2.31 eV to 2.08 eV, whereas the rest are either increasing it or have no effect on the band gap.
+In case of M(II) substitutional alloying, one at Ag and other one at In site, only Zn(II) and Mn(II) are able to reduce the band gap effectively, having a band gap value of 1.87 eV and 1.77 eV, respectively.
+In case of halogen substitution viz.
+Br and I, it helps to reduce the band gap to 2.10 and 1.85 eV, respectively (see Table S2 in SI).
+In the aforementioned cases, while reducing the band gap, the direct gap nature remains intact, except for Co(III) substitution.
+We have also calculated the band gap using G$_0$W$_0$@HSE06, which is overestimated and nearer to the experimental value.
+In case of pristine Cs$_2$AgInCl$_6$, the band gap is 3.77 eV.
+The comparison of band gap computed using PBE, HSE06, and G$_0$W$_0$@HSE06 can be seen from Table S3 in SI.